 LLITED (Low-Latitude Ionosphere/Thermosphere Enhancements in Density) is a NASA CubeSat mission to provide data for the Equatorial Ionisation Anomaly (EIA) and the Equatorial Temperature and Wind Anomaly (ETWA).
-Two LLITED 1.5U CubeSats are planned to launch in April, 2023 on board a SpaceX Falcon 9.
+Two LLITED 1.5U CubeSats were launched on 15 April, 2023 on board a SpaceX Transporter-7.

 |End of life date||April 2024|

 |Measurement detailed||Electron density profile, Atmospheric stability index, Wind stress|

 |Instrument type||Other, Data collection, In situ|

 |CEOS EO Handbook||See LLITED (Low-Latitude Ionosphere/Thermosphere Enhancements in Density) summary|